awslabs/project-lakechain/docs/src/content/docs/text-processing/translate-text-processor.md

 ---

-The Translate text processor makes it possible to asynchronously translate documents from one language to a set of output languages using the [Amazon Translate](https://aws.amazon.com/translate/) service at scale.
+The Translate text processor makes it possible to translate documents from one language to a set of languages. at scale, using the [Amazon Translate](https://aws.amazon.com/translate/) service.
+It suports various document formats such as Text, HTML, Docx, PowerPoint, Excel, and Xliff.

-This middleware leverages the [batch translation capabilities](https://docs.aws.amazon.com/translate/latest/dg/async.html) of Amazon Translate to translate documents.
-Batch translations are slower than synchronous translations, but support larger documents and formats.
-This middleware can translate `.txt`, `.html`, `.docx`, `.pptx`, `.xlsx`, and `.xliff` documents.
+Using Amazon Translate, the input documents formatting and structure is preserved during the translation process, and the output documents are stored in the same format as the input documents.

 ---